AaronFR/Thinker/README.md

   - Connecting relevant messages to the current prompt -> chain of messages displayed on the main section
   - sub-categories (possibly)

+- **Category descriptions**: input is cheap and a small description would probably significantly increase selection relevance

 - **Parallel Processing**: Implement parallel processing to handle multiple tasks simultaneously, improving performance and reducing task completion time.

 - **API Integrations**: Integrate additional AI models to leverage the most appropriate based on context